This fun version of basketball keeps the game moving, promotes teamwork, and provides tons of opportunities for new students to step in and play.

 - The team that scored starts on defense.

 - The team that did not score returns to the end of their respective line.

 - If a foul is called, the player who has been fouled gets to throw the ball in from out of bounds.

 - The last player holding the ball takes a free throw shot.
-If the player makes the shot, her/his team stays on the court.
+If the player makes the shot, their team stays on the court.

-- If the player misses, her/his team returns to the end of the line and the other team stays on the court.
+- If the player misses, their team returns to the end of the line, and the other team stays on the court.

-- When players on defensive rebound the ball, they must pass it one time before they can shoot the ball.
+- When players on defense rebound the ball, they must pass it one time before they can shoot the ball.